-OPINION AND ORDER OF THE BOARD (by E.Z.
-Kezelis):
+OPINION AND ORDER OF THE BOARD (by G.T.
+Girard):

-This matter comes before the Board on a petition for adjusted standard filed on March 14, 2000, by BEMA Film Systems, Inc. (BEMA) for its printing facility located in Elmhurst, DuPage County, Illinois.
-In the petition, BEMA requests that the Board adopt an adjusted standard from 35 Ill.
+This matter comes before the Board on a petition for adjusted standard filed on March 14, 2000, by VONCO Products, Inc. (VONCO) for its printing facility located in Lake Villa, Lake County, Illinois (facility).
+In the petition, VONCO requests that the Board adopt an adjusted standard from portions of 35 Ill.
 Adm.
-Code 218.401(a), (b), and (c), which is commonly referred to as the "Flexographic Printing Rule."
-The adjusted standard is requested from the portion of the Flexographic Printing Rule which requires flexographic printers use water-based, compliant inks that either contain no more than 40% volatile organic material (VOM) by volume or contain no more than 25% VOM by volume of the volatile content of the ink.
-Alternatively, the Flexographic Printing Rule also requires that if a printer cannot use the compliant inks, then the printer must design and apply an approved control device to capture VOM emissions.
+Code 218.401(a), (b), and (c), which require flexographic printers to use water-based, compliant inks that either contain no more than 40% volatile organic material (VOM) by volume or contain no more than 25% VOM by volume of the volatile content of the ink.
+Alternatively, 35 Ill.
+Adm.
+Code 218.401(a), (b), and (c) require that if a printer cannot use the compliant inks, then the printer must design and apply an approved control device to capture VOM emissions.

-BEMA seeks an adjusted standard because it allegedly cannot use the water-based compliant inks and because the cost of installing and using an approved control device outweighs the benefit.
-The Illinois Environmental Protection Agency (Agency) filed its recommendation on October 17, 2000, in which it recommended that the Board grant the adjusted standard with conditions.
+VONCO seeks an adjusted standard because it allegedly cannot use the water-based compliant inks and because the cost of installing and using an approved control device outweighs the benefit.
+The Illinois Environmental Protection Agency (Agency) filed a response and recommendation on October 17, 2000, which recommended that the Board grant the adjusted standard with conditions.

-The Board's responsibility in this matter arises from the Environmental Protection Act (Act) (415 ILCS 5/1 et seq.
+The Board's responsibility in this matter arises from the Environmental Protection Act (Act) (415 ILCS 5.1 et seq.
 (1998)).
-The Board is charged to "determine, define and implement the environmental control standards applicable in the State of Illinois" (415 ILCS 5/5(b) (1998)) and to "grant . . . an adjusted standard for persons who can justify such an adjustment" (415 ILCS 5/28.1(a) (1998)).
+The Board is charged to "determine, define and implement the environmental control standards applicable in the State of Illinois" (415 ILCS 5/5(b) (1998)) and to "grant . . . an adjusted standard for persons who can justify such an adjustment" (415 ILCS 5/28.1 (1998)).

-A hearing in this matter was held on November 13, 2000, before Board Hearing Officer John Knittle.
+A hearing in this matter was held on November 15, 2000, before Board Hearing Officer John Knittle.
 The parties waived posthearing briefs and no public comments were received.
-The Board has attempted to expedite its decision in response to BEMA's motion for expedited ruling, which was filed on November 30, 2000.
-The Board finds that BEMA has met the requirements for an adjusted standard from the Flexographic Printing Rule found at 35 Ill.
+The Board has expedited its decision in response to VONCO's motion for expedited ruling which was filed on November 30, 2000.
+The Board finds that VONCO has met the requirements for an adjusted standard from 35 Ill.
 Adm.
 Code 218.401(a), (b), and (c), and accordingly grants the adjusted standard with the conditions suggested by the Agency.